binnes/esp8266Workshop/docs/part1/PREREQ.md

 You need to log back into the pi to use Docker.

-To test Docker is running properly issue the following command ```docker run hello-world``` and you should see a welcome message showing Docker is working.s
+To test Docker is running properly issue the following command ```docker run hello-world``` and you should see a welcome message showing Docker is working.